 Copying the code from one location to another

 To automate and simplify the above tasks, Apache Ant is useful.
 It is an Operating System build and deployment tool that can be executed from the command line.

 History of Apache Ant

-Ant was originally used to build Tomcat, and was bundled as part of Tomcat distribution
+Ant was originally used to build Tomcat, and was bundled as a part of Tomcat distribution.

-Ant was born out of the problems and complexity associated with the make tool
+It was born out of the problems and complexities associated with the Apache Make tool.

-Ant was promoted as an independent project in Apache in 2000
+It was promoted as an independent project in Apache in the year 2000.
+The latest version of Apache Ant as on October 2021 is 1.10.12.

 Features of Apache Ant

-Ant is platform neutral and can handle platform specific properties such as file separators.
+It is platform neutral and can handle platform specific properties, such as file separators.

 Ant scripts are written using plain XML.
 If you are already familiar with XML, you can learn Ant pretty quickly.